tscanlin/developers.optimizely.com/src/content/integrations/index.md

   </tr>
   <tr>
     <td>
-      *Content Management*
+      *Content*
     </td>
     <td>
       <a href="http://optimizely.com/partners/technology/wordpress">WordPress</a><br>
       <a href="http://optimizely.com/partners/technology/parsely">Parse.ly</a>
     </td>
     <td>
-      Content Management System (CMS) integrations allow customers to utilize the full power of Optimizely directly from a CMS.
-Customers can create, configure, and run experiments directly from their CMS interface without having to login to Optimizely.
+      Content integrations allow customers to utilize the full power of Optimizely directly from a platform that manages content.
+Customers can create, configure, and run experiments directly from their content platform interface without having to login to Optimizely.
+Examples of content platforms are Content Management Systems, e-commerce platforms and editorial platforms.
     </td>
     <td>
       [Implementation Guide](#content-management)